Samland-Gov/legislation-old/style_guide.md

 ## Legislative Elements

 1. **Definitions**: Define key terms in a dedicated section, typically at the beginning of the document.
+This should be the first section.

     ```markdown
-    ## Section 2: Definitions
+    ## Section 1: Definitions

     - **Term A**: [Definition of Term A]
     - **Term B**: [Definition of Term B]